IBM-Cloud/swift-helloworld/README.md

 swift_buildpack_v2_0_3-20161217-1748    19         true      false    buildpack_swift_v2.0.3-20161217-1748.zip
 ```

-Looking at the output above, we can see that the Swift buildpack (v2.0.4) is installed on Bluemix.
-This will allow a seamless deployment of the starter application to Bluemix.
+Looking at the output above, we can see that the Swift buildpack (v2.0.4) is installed on IBM Cloud.
+This will allow a seamless deployment of the starter application to IBM Cloud.
 After you have cloned this Git repo, go to its root folder on your system and issue the following command:

 ```
 bluemix app push
 ```

-Executing the Bluemix push command will parse the contents of the `manifest.yml` file and upload the application to Bluemix.
+Executing the IBM Cloud push command will parse the contents of the `manifest.yml` file and upload the application to IBM Cloud.
 The following is example output from executing the `bluemix app push` or `bx app push` command on the Swift `3.0.2` version of this application:

 ```
 Using manifest file /Users/olivieri/git/swift-helloworld/manifest.yml